 Think About It

 Now that you have a sense of what I've done and where I come from I'll take this opportunity to provide some context for it all:

 I am certainly proud of the positions I've held and the accolades I have collected.
 However, I am significantly more proud of what lead me to them.
-Being appointed or elected to a position means that the work I had done previously was successful and that my vision for the future of the position or organization was strong enough that someone or a group of people was willing to trust that I would continue to find success and fuel growth.
+Being appointed or elected to a position means that the work I had put in beforehand was done well and that my vision for the future of the position or organization was strong enough that my peers were willing to trust that I would continue to find success and fuel growth.

-One of my biggest takeaways is that a position does not make a leader.
-Rather it comes from acting with integrity, kindness, maintaining an open mind, and a lot of hard work.
-No matter the job or position I am in, I fully intend to work with this idea as the foundation.
+One of my biggest takeaways from these lessons and experiences is that a position does not make a leader.
+Rather, it comes from acting with integrity, kindness, maintaining an open mind, and a lot of hard work.
+No matter the job or position I am in, I fully intend to work with this idea as the foundation for my actions.
 My experiences have also taught me that no matter how much I think I know or how good at something I think I am there is always more to learn and ways to improve.
 This concept makes me excited to get up everyday and continue learning and growing in all aspects of life!